junguler/m3u-radio-music-playlists/README.md

 `---sorted.m3u` is exactly like the everything-lite stream but the links themselves are sorted alphabetically/numerically, it's good for when you have found a good radio station with many different genres of music to listen to all of them in order

-every time i push an update these 4 files will also get updated and the randomized stream will also get shuffled again
+every folder in this repo excluding the `stuff` folder has these stream files unique to the content of that specific folder

+there is also two newly added files that combine everything including all the folders which have a `-repo` suffix to them

 <br>